joinsigma/backend-web-development/Modules/Mod3-ExpressJS/Assignments/Assign-1-Start-ShopApp/README.md

-# Assignment 1 - Create Shopee-clone Server
+# Assignment 1 - Create ShopApp Server

 1. Create a new express server with the folder structure defined in the code along and the lesson.
 2. Create a mock data for
     * User table